How using bunq will make your life in the Netherlands easier

 If you have recently come to the Netherlands, and are planning to semi-stay, I would guess you have a bunch of stuff you want to do.
 Most of which probably has something to do with seeing Instagram worthy sights such as the Markthal.

 But once you’ve properly settled in and seen the tulip fields, it’s probably time you look into somewhat more serious matters.
-And if setting up a Dutch bank account is on that list then life just got a bit easier, because bunq, a fancy, mobile, and fully licensed banking app, has just launched a campaign for you internationals in the Netherlands and it’s pretty damn amazing!
+And if including sign up is on that list then life just got a bit easier, because bunq, a fancy, mobile, and fully licensed banking app, has just launched a campaign for you internationals in the Netherlands and it’s pretty damn amazing!

 So what is bunq, exactly?